 The Anderson Gallery was established in 1996 as a dedicated space for the exploration of contemporary art and design.
-Additionally, the gallery hosts curated exhibitions of historically significant work, as well as annual showcases of student work from the Department of Art and Design.
-We are a not-for-profit branch of the Department of Arts and Sciences at Drake University, occupying a versatile 1800 sq. ft. space on the first floor of the Harmon Fine Arts Center.
+Additionally, the gallery hosts curated exhibitions of historically significant work as well as annual showcases of student work from the Department of Art and Design.
+All exhibitions and events are free and open to the public.

 The Anderson Gallery is open Tuesdays, Wednesdays, and Friday through Sunday, 12 p.m. to 4 p.m.; and extended hours on Thursdays from 12 p.m. to 8 p.m.
-We are closed on Mondays and during University holidays.
-For more information, contact 515-271-1994 or visit www.artsci.drake.edu/andersongallery.
+The gallery is closed on Mondays and during University holidays.
+Free and open to the public.
+More information is available at 515-271-1994 or theandersongallery.wordpress.com.